MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 ## 1. Configure your environment

-Before you begin, you'll need to configure your environment.
+Before you begin, you need to configure your environment.

 ### Deploy a virtual machine

 Deploy a virtual machine to Azure.
-You'll run the Go code to create a secret in Azure key vault from that virtual machine.
+You run the Go code to create a secret in Azure key vault from that virtual machine.

 1. Create an Azure resource group.